My Life with a Criminal: Milly's Story

 My Life with a Criminal is a 1989 novel by Kenyan author John Kiriamiti.
 It is the sequel to Kiriamiti's first book in the My Life... trilogy, My Life in Crime, and is told from the point of view of his girlfriend, Milly.
-A film adaptation of the trilogy is currently being made.
+A film adaptation of the trilogy was announced in the early 2010s but later stalled.

 Background

 John Kiriamiti was a real-life criminal in Kenya during the 1960s and 1970s in the wake of the country's independence.
 Kiriamiti, under the alias Jack Zollo, met and fell in love with Miriam "Milly" Nyambui after finding her school ID on the ground near a bus stop and returning it to her.
 Kiriamiti, who published the book in his own name, appropriated Milly's voice to tell the story of his criminality from her point of view.